What Goes Into Building a Great Self-Serve Frozen Yogurt Franchise?

 What goes into building a great self-serve frozen yogurt franchise?

-The frozen yogurt has to be really good, of course.
+First and foremost, the frozen yogurt has to be really good.
 That’s why we have a trained culinarian, Laura Baldwin, sourcing our ingredients and inventing new flavors that are sure to make guests smile.
-As a result, Menchie’s has more than 100 flavors in its portfolio, ensuring there is something for everyone.
+Thanks to her efforts, Menchie’s now has more than 100 flavors in its portfolio, ensuring there is something for every taste, preference, and dietary restriction.

-Part of what makes Menchie’s welcoming is the attention we pay to our guest’s food needs.
+At Menchie’s, our welcome is more than just lip service.
+We strive to ensure no one is left out of a great frozen yogurt experience.
 Almost everything on the menu is gluten-free, with the exception of cake- and cookie-flavored yogurts.
-We also offer nonfat, low carb, no sugar added, vegan and kosher options.
+We also offer nonfat, low carb, no sugar added, vegan, and kosher options.

 While offering high-quality frozen yogurt and fresh toppings is one of our top priorities, Menchie’s is also focused on providing a guest experience that is flawlessly fun.
-We often say we’re not only in the frozen yogurt business; we’re in the business of making people smile.
+We’re not just in the frozen yogurt business, we’re in the business of making people smile.

 We want guests to know that they can come into one of our stores, be greeted by a smiling team member, and then relax with friends and family as they enjoy their Menchie’s mixes.
-We want the time guests spends in our stores to be so valuable that they come back more frequently, and building that loyalty requires providing a flawless guest experience and unlimited smiles.
+We want our guests to enjoy their time so much that they come back again and again.

 We make guests feel welcome in other ways, too.
 Kids receive a toy with each visit, and our Sweet Friend-shaped spoons are reusable and dish washer safe.
 Many of our guests take their Menchie’s spoons home with them as souvenirs.